-The real estate market is in full swing; this makes knowledge of the market vital.
-Thanks to our dedicated real estate team, we are always on top of the numerous market trends and new legislation.
+Thanks to our dedicated team with many years of (multidisciplinary) real estate expertise we are always on top of market trends and new legislation.
 Whether it concerns construction, project development, real estate transactions, asset management or real estate funds and platforms; our advisers know what your business is dealing with and will assist you to achieve your goals and business objectives.

 Sustainability increasingly more important